Physical Society of Iran

 The Physical Society of Iran (PSI) (انجمن فيزيک ايران) is Iran's professional and academic society of physicists.
 PSI is a non-profit organization aimed at establishing and strengthening scientific contacts between physicists and academic members of the country's institutes of higher education in the field of physics.

 The society has over 10,000 members inside and outside Iran.
-In addition to its awards scheme and publications programme, the Physical Society of Iran holds annual conferences in several different fields, including optics and condensed matter physics.
+In addition to its awards scheme and publications programme, the Physical Society of Iran holds annual conferences in different fields, including optics and condensed matter physics.
 The society has proved instrumental in improving the state of education and research in physics throughout the country.

-The society organizes annual meetings and it is an active member of TWAS.
-It has also close collaboration with the American Physical Society.
+The society organizes annual meetings.
+It has also had collaboration with the American Physical Society.
 In October 2003 APS and PSI jointly sponsored a school/workshop on string theory in Tehran.

 The society's main journal is the Iranian Journal of Physics Research, which is published via the Isfahan University of Technology Press, and is recognized by the Ministry of Science of Iran.
-PSI was a sponsor of the 2007 International Physics Olympiad, which was hosted by Isfahan University of Technology.

 History

 The Physical Society of Iran was established in 1963 by Iran's elite physicists and engineers.
 Among the founders was Yusef Sobouti, currently chancellor of IASBS.

 The first Annual Physics Conference of Iran was inaugurated in 1973 at Sepah Bank's arboretum, followed by Iran's second national conference on Physics the next year at Shahid Beheshti University.
-Activities of the society suffered a setback during the early years of the revolution, but picked up in 1983 and have been gathering momentum ever since.
+Activities of the society suffered a setback during the early years of the revolution.